redwoodjs/redwood/docs/docs/background-jobs.md

 ```

 - `queue` : **[required]** the name of the queue that this job will be placed in.
 Must be one of the strings you assigned to `queues` array when you set up the `JobManager`.
-- `priority` : within a single queue you can have jobs that are more or less important.
+- `priority` : within a queue you can have jobs that are more or less important.
 The workers will pull jobs off the queue with a higher priority before working on ones with a lower priority.
-The default priority is `50`.
 A lower number is _higher_ in priority than a lower number. ie. the workers will work on a job with a priority of `1` before they work on one with a priority of `100`.
+If you don't override it here, the default priority is `50`.

 ### Worker Config

 This is the largest section of the `JobManager` config object.
-This options tell the workers how to behave when looking for and executing jobs.
+This options array tell the workers how to behave when looking for and executing jobs.

 ```js
 export const jobs = new JobManager({